Kitty Norville

 Kitty Norville is the main character of a series of novels by Carrie Vaughn.
 She is a werewolf who hosts a popular syndicated radio phone-in show based in Denver called "The Midnight Hour".
-The program focuses on supernatural issues.
+The program focuses on supernatural issues, beings and creatures she encounters.

 Kitty and the Midnight Hour

 "Kitty" Norville, a late-night radio DJ, accidentally starts a late-night talk show about werewolves, vampires, and other mythical creatures.
 The catch is she is a werewolf herself, and the secret is supposed to stay silent.